CERTIFICATE COURSE IN ARBITRATION (Modules 1 and 2)

-The Certificate Course in Arbitration (“the Certificate Course”) is ideal for persons who are interested to venture into to world of Alternative Dispute Resolution (ADR).
-Whilst all interested persons may not necessarily aspire to become arbitrators (Fellows), this course provides the student a better understanding of the law and practice of arbitration.
+The Certificate Course in Arbitration (“the Certificate Course”) is ideal for persons who are interested to venture into the world of Alternative Dispute Resolution (ADR).
+Whilst all interested persons may not necessarily aspire to become arbitrators (Fellows), this course provides the student with a better understanding of the law and practice of arbitration.
 It is therefore specifically structured to provide a general introduction to the principles of law and arbitration.

-Qualification for Enrollment:
+Qualification for Application

 Prospective candidates must be Associate Members.

-The Certificate Course consists of 2 modules:
+The Certificate Course consists of two modules:

 - Module 1 – Introduction to the Theory of Law and Contract Law; and